gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 ## Summary

-Experienced machine learning engineer and software engineer with a proven track record of designing and deploying machine learning systems to production.
-My expertise of over 5 years includes the domains of NLP, Fraud Detection, and Speech Processing.
+Experienced software engineer and machine learning engineer with a proven track record of designing and deploying machine learning systems to production.
+My expertise of over 5 years includes the domains of Speech Processing, NLP, and Fraud Detection.

 ___